ashleyfletcher76/42_transcendence/README.md

 ## Requirements

-To simulate the chat using WebSockets in the terminal, you’ll need to use `wscat`, a WebSocket client for the terminal.
+To simulate the chat using WebSockets in the terminal, you’ll need to use wscat, a WebSocket client for the terminal.
 Follow the steps below to install and use it.

 ### Install wscat